icing/mod_md/README.md

   * `MDCertfificateAgreement`: this needs to appear once in your config.
 It means that you have read and accepted the Terms of Service from Let's Encrypt.
 There are some obligations in there that you handle the certificates responsibly.
 So, yeah, maybe you should have a look at that.
   * `MDomain`: this is how you declare that a domain should be manged by `mod_md`.

 The module will use this name to find all hosts that belong to it and take care of those.
-When `mod_ssl` does not find any certificates, because you did not confifugre any, it will ask `mod_md`: "Hey, do you know anything about `mydomain.com`?"
+When `mod_ssl` does not find any certificates, because you did not configure any, it will ask `mod_md`: "Hey, do you know anything about `mydomain.com`?"
 And it will answer: "Sure, use these files here for the certificates!"

 During startup, the module will see that there are no certificates yet for `maydomain.com`.
 It could contact Let's Encrypt right away and request one - but who knows how long that might take.
-In the meantime, you server will not become active and request will just time out.
+In the meantime, your server will not become active and request will just time out.
 No good.
 Instead it creates a temporary certificate itself for `mydomain.com` and pass that on to `mod_ssl`.
 Everything starts up and your server is responsive.

 Now, when you open `https://mydomain.com/ in your browser now, it will complain because this temporary certificate cannot be trusted.
 If you tell it to ignore these security considurations (well, you should not), your server will answer every request to mydomain.com with a "503 Service Unavailable" message.